Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

     }
 }
 ```

+#warning-box(title: "The Boolean Abstraction Gap")[
+  Our simple manager treats every distinct `Cond` as a completely independent boolean variable.

+  For example, if we encounter `x > 0` and `x <= 0`, they will be assigned two different variables, say $1$ and $2$.
+  The BDD will allow both to be true simultaneously ($1 and 2$), even though logically they are contradictory.

+  This is known as *Boolean Abstraction*.
+  We lose the semantic relationships between arithmetic predicates.
+  Fixing this requires a more sophisticated mapping strategy (e.g., canonicalizing negations) or an SMT solver, but for now, we accept this precision loss.
+]

 This simple logic guarantees that `x > 0` always maps to the same BDD variable, ensuring consistency across the entire analysis.
 This is crucial: if we mapped `x > 0` to variable `1` in one place and variable `2` in another, the BDD would treat them as independent facts!